koelslaw/documentation/topics/switch/README.md

 ## Switch Config for the Cisco Switch 3850–NM-4-10G

- At any point you may enter a question mark '?' for help.
+At any point, you may enter a question mark '?' for help.
 Use ctrl-c to abort configuration dialog at any prompt.
 Default settings are in square brackets '[ ]'.

 ### Enter a hostname for the Switch:
 - Switch>Enable
 - Switch#Config terminal